Tmax007/RP-Endless-Runner/README_txt.txt

 To avoid getting hit, remember that the enemies moving up are faster than the enemies moving down

-But you can get more lives by shooting down enemies moving up and score points
-Every 50 points you gain a new life, so keep shooting!
+But you can get more lives by shooting down enemies and score points Every 50 points you gain a new life, so keep shooting!